-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective in 2023.
-The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective in 2024.
+The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

-Unless otherwise indicated, adoption of these new standards did not have an impact on the consolidated financial statements of the Group.
+Unless otherwise indicated, adoption of these new standards did not have an impact on the financial statements of the Company.